All Products

 string

-Specifies how to set the tags of the destination object.
-Valid values: COPY and REPLACE.
+Specifies how to set tags for the destination object.
+Valid values: COPY, REPLACE.

 --metadata